Brett Volume 3: Chapter XXVII - St. Leonards 1842

 On the 21st of January, a little girl, four years of age, named Sarah Edmunds, was burnt to death at the "New England Bank," a wayside inn at Bopeep.
 She was staying with Mr. and Mrs. Payne, her uncle and aunt, and got to the fire unobserved.

 On Tuesday, September 28th, one of the Hastings coaches which had only a few months previously commenced the new communication between Hastings and the railway at Tunbridge Wells, suddenly upset as it was turning the corner at the Saxon Hotel on its outward journey.
 It was a frightful crash, resulting in personal injuries to several of the passengers, the dislocation of one of Mr. Bates’s (the coachman’s) shoulders, and the death of Levi Osborne, the coach-porter.
 It is probable that the accident was due to the intractibility of one of more of the horses; for, on the preceding day the same horses, with the same coach, the same coachman and the same porter, their arrival at the coach-office in George street, started off up High street, round the top of the town, down All Saints’ street, through the Fishmarket, and by Pelham place to York buildings, where they were stopped by Mr. Kirby’s coachman courageously running and seizing the reins.
-The most remarkable thing about this runaway race through the principal thoroughfares was that no collisions occurred, and not the slighest damage was done.
+The most remarkable thing about this runaway race through the principal thoroughfares was that no collisions occurred, and not the slightest damage was done.
 Little did the people contemplate the fatal and otherwise serious disaster of the following morning.

 On Sunday, November 12th, the remains of a young man, 23 years of age, were followed to the St. Leonards grave-yard by his relatives and a number of his friends connected with building trades.
 His name was Samuel Homan, nephew of Benjamin Homan, one of the principal contractors of St. Leonards.
 His death was sudden, but, as was shown at an inquest presided over by Mr. J. G. Shorter, it arose from natural causes.